-- First date and time observed (shown in menu cycle). - First date and time selected for processing. - Date and time processing completed (if any). - Date and time alert was deleted. - Forwarding information-If alert was forwarded, user who forwarded it, and date and time of forwarding. - Surrogate information-If a surrogate was added for alerts, user who was the surrogate, and date and time of the surrogate.
+- First date and time observed (shown in menu cycle). - First date and time selected for processing. - Date and time processing completed (if any). - Date and time alert was deleted. - Forwarding information-If alert was forwarded: - User who forwarded it. - o Date and time of forwarding. - Surrogate information-If a surrogate was added for alerts: - User who was the surrogate. - o Date and time of the surrogate.